Impact of cavity geometry on microlaser dynamics

-The spatial structure of the lasing modes can strongly influence the nonlinear interaction between the optical field and the gain material, which in turn affects the strength and occurrence of irregular pulsations.
+The spatial structure of the lasing modes strongly influences the nonlinear interaction between the optical field and gain material, which in turn affects the strength and occurrence of irregular pulsations.
 To reveal the underlying mechanism, we numerically characterize the fine structure of the lasing modes.
-We calculate the resonances of 2D cavities with boundary roughness to account for fabrication defects \cite{SM}.
-The cavity dimensions are 10 times smaller than the actual ones to reduce computation load.
-Furthermore, we employ steady-state ab-initio lasing theory with single-pole approximation (SPA-SALT) to determine which cavity resonances will lase and to calculate their intensities~\cite{Ge2010, liew2015pump, Cerjan2016, Cerjan2019,SM}.
+We calculate the passive resonances of 2D cavities with boundary roughness to account for fabrication defects \cite{SM}.
+The cavity dimensions are 10 times smaller than the actual ones to reduce computational load.
+Furthermore, we employ steady-state ab-initio lasing theory with single-pole approximation (SPA-SALT) to determine which cavity resonances will lase and to calculate their lasing intensities~\cite{SM, Ge2010, liew2015pump, Cerjan2016, Cerjan2019}.

-The mode profiles in Fig.~\ref{fig4}(a) show significant differences in their fine structure for the different resonator shapes.
-The D-cavities and stadia [Figs.~\ref{fig4}(a$_1$) and (a$_2$)] show random and isotropic intensity variations on the scale of the in-medium wavelength.
-For the \Lim resonators [Figs.~\ref{fig4}(a$_3$)], in contrast, the fine structure is anisotropic and high-intensity grains are elongated.
-This anisotropy is even more pronounced for the ellipses [Fig.~\ref{fig4}(a$_4$)].
-In contrast, the squares [Figs.~\ref{fig4}(a$_5$)] have more regular structure with a feature size similar to that of D-cavities or stadia.
+The mode profiles in Fig.~\ref{fig4}(b) show significant differences in their fine structure for the different geometries.
+The D-cavities and stadia [Figs.~\ref{fig4}(b$_1$,b$_2$)] show random and isotropic intensity variations on the scale of the in-medium wavelength.
+For the \Lim [Fig.~\ref{fig4}(b$_3$)], in contrast, the fine structure is anisotropic with elongated high-intensity grains.
+This anisotropy is even more pronounced for the ellipses [Fig.~\ref{fig4}(b$_4$)].
+In contrast, the squares [Fig.~\ref{fig4}(b$_5$)] feature a more regular structure with a feature size similar to that of D-cavities or stadia.

-We notice that spatially extended lasing modes in particular have small local structure size.
 To characterize the typical size of the fine structure, we compute the spatial intensity correlation functions of high-Q resonances in a local area \cite{SM}.
-The contour lines at half-maximum of the intensity correlation functions [blue dashed lines in Fig.~\ref{fig4}(b)] are fitted by an ellipse [red solid lines in Fig.~\ref{fig4}(b)].
-The minor axis has a length on the order of the in-medium wavelength, which is consistent for all cavity shapes.
-However, the major axis of the ellipse varies significantly with the cavity geometry, and it is defined as the local structure size $s(\vec{r})$.
+The contour lines at half-maximum of the intensity correlation functions [blue dashed lines in Fig.~\ref{fig4}(c)] are fitted by an ellipse [red solid lines in Fig.~\ref{fig4}(c)].
+While the length of the minor axis is consistent for all cavity shapes, the major axis of the ellipse varies significantly with the cavity geometry, and it is defined as the local structure size $s(\vec{r})$.